Five takeaways from Biden’s Oval Office address

 Biden had taken a shot at congressional Republicans while on Air Force One on his way back from Israel.

-Asked about the struggles of House Judiciary Chairman Jim Jordan (R-Ohio) to win the Speakership, Biden told reporters with obvious sarcasm “I ache for him.”
+Asked about the struggles of House Judiciary Chairman Jim Jordan of Ohio to win the speakership, Biden told reporters with obvious sarcasm “I ache for him.”

 Jordan, a fervent Trump loyalist, is one of the most aggressive Republicans in Congress and has been especially avid in pursuing the president’s son, Hunter Biden.